kratess/Spring-JWT-Boilerplate/README.md

 #### Util

-Provides the *StringUtil* with the sole method of toPascalCase (from underscore names like HttpStatus are) and *HibernateNamingStrategy* that extends the *CamelCaseToUnderscoresNamingStrategy* so that all the names follow the strategy to snake_case expect ID that must be all uppercase.
+Provides the *HibernateNamingStrategy* that extends the *CamelCaseToUnderscoresNamingStrategy* so that all the names follow the strategy to snake_case expect ID that must be all uppercase.

 ## Contributing